Reconciliation

 Sin is a personal act, in that it affects the individual person created in the image and likeness of God.
 Our participation is collective wrong doing gives rise to “social sin” — sin that gives rise to social situation and institutions contrary to the very nature of God.

 How will I go about the business of healing and wholeness.
-Our God’s mercy is everlasting and knows no limits.Conversion and Contrition
+Our God’s mercy is everlasting and knows no limits.What is a serious sin?

 Through the sign of absolution, God grants pardon to the sinner who in sacramental confession manifests a change of heart to the church’s minister.
 In God’s design the humanity and loving kindness of our Savior have visibly appeared to us, and God uses visible signs to give salvation and to renew the broken covenant.